-Auctions have proudly been part of the fabric of this fourth generation, family-owned and led business since 1902.
+Auctions have proudly been part of our fourth generation, family-owned and led business since 1902.
 This method of sale is one we believe in and have recommended to our clients since then.
 We still believe it’s the purest form of selling real estate.

-Auction is a form of selling real estate where the market determines the price of an asset in an open forum negotiation, which is essentially what happens on auction day.
-Buyers can look each other in the eye and see what someone else is prepared to pay for it, and can then decide if it’s worth more to them and continue bidding, all on an open and even playing field in regard to terms and conditions.
+With auctions, the market determines the price of a property in an open forum negotiation, which is essentially what happens on auction day.
+For buyers, you can see what others are prepared to pay for the property, and can then decide if it’s worth more and continue bidding while for sellers, auction provides a transparent environment and if your property sells by auction it's binding by all parties.

 No matter what state the market is in, an auction campaign, if carried out correctly, gives you the best chance of creating that competition between bidders to achieve the maximum price for the vendor.
 At worst, an auction campaign gives you a platform.
 A platform where post-auction negotiations can take place to still achieve the best possible outcome for the vendor, and for those unsuccessful, they become a pool of buyers for the future.